Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 Elastic Extension

-What It Does: Search, retrieve and analyze Elasticsearch data in developer and agentic workflows, connecting directly to an Elastic MCP server hosted in Elastic Cloud Serverless
+What It Does: Search, retrieve and analyze Elasticsearch data, connecting directly to an Elastic MCP server hosted in Elastic Cloud Serverless.

 $ gemini "Find all 500 errors in production from the last hour"